tiost100/Multilingual_NER/README.md

 - Stanza:<pre>pip install stanza</pre>

 ## Download:
-To be able to run the project on your own computer, please clone this GitHub repository by running the following command in your terminal; you have to run the terminal as administrator:
+To be able to run the project on your computer, please clone this GitHub repository by running the following command in your terminal; you have to run the terminal as administrator:
 <pre>git clone https://github.com/tiost100/Multilingual_NER</pre>

 ## Usage:
+To use the use the file in this repository do as followed.
+ - Open your Command Prompt or Windows Terminal.
+ - Navigate to the directory where your Python file is located using the `cd` command.
+ - Type `python` followed by the name of one of the Python files, including the `.py` extension.
+ - Press Enter to run the Python file.

+The following Python files are available to use:
+ - `el_hoyo`  | Does an evaluation on the 'El Hoyo' subtitles and places the results into 'el_hoyo_en_eval.txt' and 'el_hoyo_es_eval.txt' in the 'El_Hoyo' folder.
+ - `back_to_the_future`  | Does an evaluation on the 'Back To The Future' subtitles and places the results into 'back_to_the_future_en_eval.txt' and 'back_to_the_future_es_eval.txt' in the 'Back_To_The_Future' folder.
+ - `europarl_en` and `europarl_es` | Both do an evaluation on the 'Europarl' Corpus.
+For the English and for the Spanish translation.
+The results are split into four text documents that can be found in the 'Europarl' folder.

 ## Technologies/Sources:
 We used following tools resp. corpora in this project: